 A Council Representative must state the Constituency position and may then communicate his or her own personal view so long as the Representative clarifies that it is a personal position.

+On any and all issues where the constituency members have reached consensus or approved via vote, a decision before the GNSO Council, the Council Representatives must vote in a manner consistent with the direction received from the Constituency.
+Should the Council Representative have personal views that are not consistent with the Constituency position, the Council Representative may not choose to vote in accordance with his or her personal or company position.
+The will of the Constituency must be carried out within the GNSO Council.

-In the event a Representative fails to fulfill his or her responsibility to communicate the views of the Constituency Members to the GNSO Council that Representative may be removed by vote of the Constituency.
+In the event a Representative fails to fulfill his or her responsibility to communicate the views of the Constituency Members to the GNSO Council that Representative may be removed by majority vote of the Constituency.

 Elections